Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Background

-On Apple devices, the SEP (see \S\ref{sec:proprietary}) handles key management for Mac OS's secure boot, encrypting data at rest, and securely storing biometrics data.
-Each SEP is built with a hardware-based unique ID (UID) from which cryptographic keys are derived for device binding.
-Additional class keys are derived from a user-inputted password and a hardware secret, which are used for per-file and volume encryption.
-Encryption keys are never directly exposed to the device CPU.
-Moreover, the Apple T2 security chip, which contains the SEP, has a dedicated AES-256 engine that is built into the direct memory access (DMA) path between the flash storage and main system memory.
-This is used for fast file encryption from the naive OS using keys from the SEP~\cite{apple:ios_security,apple:security_guide}.
+On Apple devices, the SEP (\S\ref{sec:proprietary}) is manufactured with a hardware-based unique ID (UID) from which cryptographic keys are derived for device binding.
+These keys are never exposed to the main application processor.
+The SEP handles key management for secure boot signature verification, securely storing biometric data at rest, and general OS cryptographic operations.
+For the latter, additional keys are derived from a user-inputted password and a hardware secret, which are used for per-file and volume encryption~\cite{apple:ios_security}.